 Guests at Saint Mary's College who are attending conferences or summer programs may request an account to access the computers in the clusters and classrooms.
 These requests are arranged through the Office of Special Events, as there are changes associated with having these accounts created.

-Prism PINs will be reset when a request is made via e-mail to email@example.com from a user's Saint Mary's account and her ID number is provided.
-Requests may also be made in person at the Helpdesk, valid government-issued identification must be shown.
+Prism PINs can be reset online at http://www.saintmarys.edu/prismreset.
+Prism PINs will also be reset when a request is made via e-mail to firstname.lastname@example.org from a user's Saint Mary's account and her ID number is provided.
+In addition, requests may be made in person at the Helpdesk, valid government-issued identification must be shown.